vince-nlp/aclrollingreview/future.md

 - Adding a category of "training" reviewers.
 Assign them to papers in addition to the normal reviewers.
 This will help grow the pool of reviewers over time.

 ### OpenReview UI
-- Show AE's and SAE's the meta-review scores in the list of papers.
+- Show AEs and SAEs the meta-review scores in the list of papers.
 - Show SAEs, AEs, and reviewers the planned schedule in the OpenReview interface.
 - A formal way to indicate secondary reviewer contributions.
 - Give authors the ability to download all materials for a paper as a PDF, maintaining anonymisation.